MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M05_Lab2_Schedule_Items.md

 3. On the **Command Bar**, select the **New** button to create a new Work Order.

 4. Complete the Work Order details as follows:
-	- Service Account: ADatum Corporation
+	- Service Account: Adatum Corporation
 	- Primary Incident Type: MRI Scanner down
+	- Price List: US Bill Rates
+	- Work Order Type: Select from the look up
 	- Taxable: No

-5. Select **Save and Close** to save you changes and exit the new work order.
+5. Select **Save** to save your changes and stay on the newly created record.

 6. On the **Command Bar** of the **Work Order**, select the **Book** button.
 This will open the **Schedule Assistant**.